 It’s one thing to agree on the fee, which normally everyone focuses on, but it’s absolutely critical to agree on the terms and conditions on when the payment is going to be made.
 Will the fee be payable in advance?
-Will it be via progress payments or perhaps 60 days from End of Month?
+Will it be via progress payments or perhaps 60 days from End of the Month?
 These are all questions you and your client should agree on.
-If you’ve taken the time to document and agree on the payment terms, then you’ve set the expectations to the customer.
+If you’ve taken the time to document and agree on the payment terms, then you’ve set the expectations for the customer.
 If the payment terms are vague, you’re leaving yourself open.

 In the case of a business where there are changes in scope (e.g. – A builder with variations), you should ensure that you have a system where the customer signs off on the additional charges and agrees when these will be paid for.

 Four: Make it easy to pay - Create an online payment facility.